razorheadfx/srslte-sys/README.md

 # srslte-sys
 Unsafe Rust bindings for [srsLTE](https://github.com/srsLTE/srslte) on linux generated via [bindgen](https://github.com/rust-lang-nursery/rust-bindgen).
+These are bindings for the components written in C (i.e. [srslte/src/lib*](https://github.com/srsLTE/srsLTE/tree/master/lib), but may be extended to cover the high-level C++ components at some point.

 ## How it works
 1. Clone [srsLTE](https://github.com/srsLTE/srsLTE) from GitHub